motion-open-source/awesome-rubymotion/README.md

 ## Tutorials

 * [Concurrency patterns in RubyMotion](http://blog.arkency.com/2014/08/concurrent-patterns-in-rubymotion/) - Article about working with Grand Central Dispatch in RubyMotion.
+* [iBeacons and Rubymotion](https://teamstrobe.com/2014/02/07/ibeacons-with-rubymotion.html) - How to connect iBeacons and Rubymotion iBeacons with ProximityKit and Rubymotion

 ### iOS Tutorials